christophetd/duplicacy-autobackup/README.md

 ## Choosing the Duplicacy version

-You can choose the Duplicacy version that will be used by the container during build time.
-The `ARG` `DUPLICACY_VERSION` is available for that purpose. e.g:
+When building the container, you can choose the Duplicacy version that will be used in the container image.
+The build argument `DUPLICACY_VERSION` is available for that purpose, e.g.:

 ```
 docker build --build-arg DUPLICACY_VERSION=2.1.0 -t christophetd/duplicacy-autobackup .